 Why choose this course?

-The MRes Education is designed for professionals who work with children, young people, families and adults in a range of educational settings, such as children's centres, nurseries, schools, colleges and universities, as well as consultancies, advisory services, museums, prisons and hospitals.
+This course is ideal for professionals who work with learners of any age, in settings such as children's centres, nurseries, schools, colleges, universities and hospitals.
+You will be encouraged to be a research-informed practitioner, examining the relationships between practice-oriented knowledge, professional identity, institutional priorities and evidence-based practice.
+You will develop skills as a facilitator coordinator, mediator and leader of research-engaged practice.
 This programme is relevant to education professionals who are keen to develop advanced knowledge and understanding of research methods in education.
 Taught sessions will focus upon deepening your existing understanding of professional practice and critically examine the challenges within your sector allowing you to explore your role, setting, and interprofessional working as a research-informed practitioner.

 What you will study